Comfortable and Safe

 Room Alterations: Occupants are not permitted to paint, apply contact or wall paper, alter or remodel any student room or public area in the residence hall.

-Roommates: Residential Life will not knowingly pair individuals with a non-platonic or romantic relationship as roommates.
+Roommates: Residential Life will not knowingly pair individuals with a non-platonic or romantic relationship as roommates in the traditional halls.
 Reported violation of this policy will result in a referral to the University Student Conduct System.
 Students found responsible for violating this policy may be relocated.

 Solicitation: Residential Life, while supporting worthwhile causes, makes it a priority to safeguard our residents’ privacy.
 If your club is interested in leaving information or would like help from one of our Residence Halls, please be sure to check our Publicity and Solicitation Protocol.

 Smoking: The use of tobacco products is prohibited on the PLU campus.

 Visitation Policy: Visitors are welcome between 8:00am and 2:00am, Monday – Friday, and 8:00am to 3:00am, Saturday and Sunday, but is contingent upon mutual agreement between roommates.
-Visitation is unrestricted in residence hall lounges, hallways, kitchens and Kreidler and South Halls at all times.
 Residence halls communities may amend these guidelines by working with the Resident Assistant or the Community Director of the hall.
 The full policy is available in our housing guides.